What Does ADA Compliance Mean for a Business Website?

 People with disabilities use assistive technologies to browse the internet, which pages should be coded to interact with seamlessly.

 Some assistive technologies rely on the output of graphical desktop browsers, text browsers, voice browsers, multimedia players, and plug-ins to relay a website’s information to users.

 A well-known assistive technology is screen reader software, which interprets what is displayed on screen to a speech synthesizer.

 Other assistive technology includes:

 - Sound notification

 - Voice recognition

-CTS Web Developers Certified in Section 508 of the ADA
+CTS Web Developers Pursue Certification in Section 508

 If you choose to partner with CTS, Che will use industry-leading techniques from his Section 508 accessibility courses to bring your website into compliance, either in the private or public sectors.